yanil3500/swift-3-workshop/README.md

 > From this point forward, I may refer to specific types as as either Model, View or Controller objects.

-> I would also recommend setting up your file structure on the left to follow this convention to keep consistent with the rest of this tutorial, but it is not a requirement.
+> I would also recommend setting up your file structure on the left to follow this convention and to keep consistent with the rest of this tutorial, but it is not a requirement.

 Following the MVC design pattern, you're file structure should appear similar to this:
 ![Imgur](http://i.imgur.com/6UMSbGF.png)